TexasInstruments/motor-control-sdk/docs_src/docs/api_guide/examples/examples_current_sense.md

 # ICSS SDFM Debug Guide {#SDFM_EXAMPLES_DEBUG_GUIDE}
 This section provides a comprehensive debugging guide for troubleshooting issues that may arise during %SDFM testing or development.
 Follow these steps to identify and resolve potential problems.

+\note For initial debugging, use the `icss_sdfm_three_channel_with_continuous_mode` example.
+This basic example has minimal dependencies and uses the internal eCAP clock source.
+Refer to \ref BASIC_SDFM_EXAMPLES for setup instructions.
+This example helps determine whether an issue is hardware or software related.

 ## SDFM Register Configuration
 The PRU_ICSSG_CFG registers from offset 0x44 to 0xD8 are allocated for %SDFM configuration.
 To review and verify the %SDFM settings:

 1. Halt the R5 core
 2. Open the memory browser window
-3. Enter the address of the PRU_ICSSG_CFG register and view the configured values
+3. Enter the base address of the PRU_ICSSG_CFG registers and view the configured values

+> **Note:** Ensure you are entering the correct address for %sdfm registers.
+Each ICSS instance has different address for the CFG registers.

-For detailed register descriptions, refer to section 6.4.14.5 PRU_ICSSG_CFG Registers in the Am243x Technical Reference Manual (TRM).
+For detailed registers description, refer to section 6.4.14.5 PRU_ICSSG_CFG Registers in the Am243x Technical Reference Manual (TRM).

 Key registers and their configurations: